Sanda Ojiambo: Career

-In 2010, she was appointed Head of Sustainable Business and Social Impact at Safaricom.
-Sanda leads the Corporate Responsibility Department that coordinates the integration of the Sustainable Development Goals (SDGs), sustainability reporting, technology for development products and the Safaricom and MPESA Foundations.
-Her team was able to deliver regular reports of their work.
+In 2010, she was appointed head of Sustainable Business and Social Impact at Safaricom.
+Ojiambo leads the Corporate Responsibility Department, which coordinates the integration of the Sustainable Development Goals (SDGs), sustainability reporting, technology for development products and the Safaricom and MPESA Foundations.
+Her team delivered regular reports of their work.
 This raised a great amount of interest among stakeholders.

 Other considerations

 Before her appointment to head the UN Global Compact, Ojiambo sat on the board of directors for these companies: